nationalarchives/front-end-development-guide/2017/profile-peer-review-checklist.md

 * The release version is WCAG 2.0 compliant at AA
 * The resulting site, application or feature is compatible with supported operating systems and browsers

+The responsive view on iPads is not consistant.
+Equal heights are not working.

 ### Comments from peer reviewer and developer(s)

 Source code has been checked again the W3C validator, and all check fine.